BE SURE TO PARTICIPATE IN OUR FREE APPLE AIRPOD PRO 3s GIVEAWAY - BEFORE LABOR DAY!

 ❤️ What Is Cardio?

-Cardio is any activity that raises your heart rate and keeps it elevated for a sustained period, challenging your cardiovascular and respiratory systems.
+Cardio refers to any activity that elevates your heart rate and maintains it for a sustained period, challenging your cardiovascular and respiratory systems.
+It offers several cardio benefits, such as:

 🧠 The Two Main Types of Cardio